lurkny/LinearAlg/README.md

 ### 10: Support for ATLAS

-Armadillo can use the ATLAS library for faster versions of a subset of LAPACK and BLAS functions.
+If OpenBLAS is not available, Armadillo can use the ATLAS library for faster versions of a subset of LAPACK and BLAS functions.
 LAPACK should still be installed to obtain full functionality.

-Caveat: the minimum recommended version of ATLAS is 3.10;
+The minimum recommended version of ATLAS is 3.10.
-earlier versions (such as 3.6 and 3.8) can produce incorrect results and/or corrupt memory, leading to random crashes.

 ---